simonwep/selection/README.md

     boundaries: ['html'],

     // Query selector or dom node to set up container for selection-area-element
-    selectionAreaContainer: 'body',
+    container: 'body',

+    // Scroll configuration
+    scrolling: {

         // On scrollable areas the number on px per frame is devided by this amount.
         // Default is 10 to provide a enjoyable scroll experience.
-    scrollSpeedDivider: 10,
+        speedDivider: 10,

         // Browsers handle mouse-wheel events differently, this number will be used as
         // numerator to calculate the mount of px while scrolling manually: manualScrollSpeed / scrollSpeedDivider
-    manualScrollSpeed: 750
+        manualSpeed: 750
+    }
 });

 ```

 ## Events
-Since version `1.2.x` selection-js is event-driven.
 Use the `on(event, cb)` and `off(event, cb)` functions to bind / unbind event-listener.

 > You may want to checkout the [source](https://gist.github.com/Simonwep/b0c25725a4715c1c5aab501d6a782a71) used in the demo-page, it's easier than reading through the manual.